 - Rheumatoid Arthritis (RA)

-- Take 5 or more of the following Part D-covered drugs:
+- Take 5 or more medications in the following Part D-covered drug classes:

 - ACE Inhibitors